Manhattan, Kansas

 Kansas State Agricultural College in Manhattan, Kansas, after it moved to town.

-In 1871, the town of Manhattan purchased 160 acres of farmland adjacent to the city to incentivize the college to move one mile to the east, closer to town.
+In 1871, Manhattan purchased 160 acres of farmland adjacent to the city to incentivize the college to move one mile to the east, closer to town.
 At that time, the college was still in a rural area two miles northwest of the Union Pacific Railway station, and the road from campus to town was unpaved and impassable for much of the year.

 In 1875, the college campus moved from its original location to buildings on the donated tract, establishing the permanent location of the state college.